MicrosoftDocs/customer-insights/ci-docs/audience-insights/work-with-business-accounts.md

+---
+title: "Get started with business accounts as primary target audience"
+description: "Learn about business accounts as primary target audience Dynamics 365 Customer Insights." ms.date: 09/30/2021 ms.service: customer-insights ms.subservice: audience-insights ms.topic: conceptual
+author: m-hartmann
+ms.author: wimohab
+ms.reviewer: mhart
+manager: shellyha
+---

 # Work with business accounts in audience insights

-Audience insights lets you configure your environment for B2C and B2B scenarios.
-In B2C scenarios, the data is centered around individual customers.
-For B2B, the primary audience are business accounts.
-This article helps you to get started with a B2B environment.
+Audience insights lets you configure your environment for different primary target audiences: individual customers (B2C) and business accounts (B2B).
+In B2C scenarios, the data is centered around individuals.
+For B2B, the primary target audience are accounts - organizations or companies - and contacts.
+This article helps you to get started with an environment for business accounts.
 It lists the differences for the feature areas in audience insights, depending on your environment focus.
 Refer to the docs of the feature areas for more details about differences.

-## Create a B2B environment
+## Create an environment for business accounts

-Administrators can [Create an environment in an existing organization](get-started-paid.md#create-an-environment-in-an-existing-organization).
-A step in the process of crating a new environment asks administrators for the primary audience of the environment.
+Administrators can [create an environment in an existing organization](get-started-paid.md#create-an-environment-in-an-existing-organization).
+A step in the process of crating a new environment asks administrators for the primary target audience of the environment.
 In case it's the first time audience insights is set up after purchasing a licence, a guided experience helps with the creation of the first environment.

 You can then [ingest data](data-sources.md) for business accounts and related contacts as data sources from all supported sources.

-After unifying the data, you can [specify account hierarchies](relationships.md#set-up-account-hierarchies) as part of the relationship configuration.
+After unifying the data, [specify account hierarchies](relationships.md#set-up-account-hierarchies) as part of the relationship configuration.

 ## Switch between primary target audience